How to Manufacture a Product

 When ordering a sample, the process is quite straightforward.
 Typically, you will need to send in a request with the prototype to the manufacturer representative.
 They should follow up with any instructions or respected procedures.
 The manufacturer will then use it as a foundation to curate the sample product.

-Step 7: Test Prototypes
+Step 7: Test Prototypes + Final Iterations

-This phase is almost like playing a local in a new city.
-Your product will face a variety of different outcomes to determine interlinkage and durability.
 It would also be a great idea to bring back a focus group of industry consumers and inner circle connections.
-They also may be able to view it in more of an unique perspective.
+They may view it from a more unique perspective and provide critical feedback on improvements that can be made to optimize the user experience.

 Manufacturing a Product: Frequently Asked Questions